 Labour does not support independence or another referendum, but we know that after 14 years of the Conservatives, the people of Scotland need change.
 Labour will take a different approach in Scotland: we will protect and respect devolution and reset relations between governments so that politics once again delivers for working people.
-Labour will strengthen Scotland at home and abroad.
+Labour will strengthen Scottish democracy and devolution, championing Scotland at home and abroad.